Last updated on November 20th, 2022

 While certainly an improvement over candles, gas was not without its flaws — primarily, a pesky tendency to explode when exposed to open flame.
 In part because of this danger, electric lighting would replace gas within the century.
 You guessed it – electric chandeliers weren’t far behind.

 That’s a wrap on our history of chandeliers!
 Today, these elegant light fixtures are so affordable that you don’t need to be a nobleman or king to hang one proudly in your home.
-In fact, the hardest part about acquiring a chandelier in 2018 is deciding which of our beautiful chandeliers to choose!
+In fact, the hardest part about acquiring a chandelier in 2022 is deciding how to find beautiful chandeliers and which light to choose!